movienite/movienite/README.md

 # movienite
-all your movies in a list.
+All your movies in a list.